 Are you in the market searching for the microphone suited for a specific need of yours.
-Here in this article, we have tried explaining the basic characteristics and differences between the condenser vs dynamic microphones and the best microphone available currently.
+Here in this article, we have tried explaining the basic characteristics and differences between the condenser and dynamic microphones and the best microphone available currently.
 We hope this article will help you to choose the best microphone for vocals, singing, YouTubers or for podcasting.

 First, let’s understand the basics of a microphone – How does a microphone work?